Physiology, Respiratory Rate

 Excerpt

-Respiration is a vital process for the normal function at every level of organization from a cell to an organism; oxygen, supplied by local circulation at the tissue level, functions at the mitochondrial internal membrane as an essential mediator for the energy release.
-In mitochondria, digested nutrients undergo metabolic reactions, end up at the level of the electron transport chain, and release high-energy compounds (ATP).
-The main byproduct of this process, carbon dioxide, gets released in the venous blood returning to the lungs.
-Carbon dioxide diffuses through alveolar walls and dissolves in the exhaled amount of air.
-The respiratory rate, i.e., the number of breaths per minute, is highly regulated to enable cells to produce the optimum amount of energy at any given occasion.
-A complex nervous system of nerve tissues regulates the rate of oxygen inflow and carbon dioxide outflow.
-It adjusts it accordingly in conditions that tend to derange partial gas pressures in blood.
-Respiration is a process involving the brain, brainstem, respiratory muscles, lungs, airways, and blood vessels.
-All these structures have involvement structurally, functionally, and regulatory to respiration.
+Respiration is a vital process for normal function at every level of organization from a cell to an organism; oxygen, supplied by local circulation at the tissue level, functions at the mitochondrial internal membrane as an essential mediator for energy release.
+In mitochondria, digested nutrients undergo metabolic reactions, end up at the level of the electron transport chain, and release high-energy compounds (eg, adenosine triphosphate).
+The main byproduct of this process, carbon dioxide, gets released in the venous blood, returning to the lungs.
+Carbon dioxide diffuses through alveolar walls and dissolves in exhaled air.
+The respiratory rate (ie, the number of breaths per minute) is highly regulated to enable cells to produce the optimum energy at any given occasion.
+A complex nervous system of nerve tissues governs the rate of oxygen inflow and carbon dioxide outflow.
+It adjusts it accordingly in conditions that derange partial gas pressures in blood.
+Respiration involves the brain, brainstem, respiratory muscles, lungs, airways, and blood vessels.
+All these structures have structural, functional, and regulatory involvement in respiration.

 Publication types